 Seizures can occur in cats and have many different causes.
 Uncovering the underlying cause of your cat's seizures can help you and your vet find out the best treatment options.
 However, in many cases, treating the underlying cause of feline seizures may not be possible.
 Your cat may suffer from a disease or condition which cannot be cured, so the best approach may be to manage the seizures with medication.
-Your cat may also suffer from idiopathic epilepsy, meaning all known causes for seizures have been eliminated.
+Your cat may also suffer from idiopathic epilepsy, meaning no underlying cause is identified but the cat has recurring seizures.

 Cats with frequent recurrent seizures may need to be treated with anticonvulsant medications.
 However, there are a few things to consider before starting your cat on an anticonvulsant.